genomicsclass/book/pages/clustering_and_heatmaps.md

 # Basic Machine Learning

 Machine learning is a very broad topic and a highly active research area.
 In the life sciences, much of what is described as "precision medicine" is an application of machine learning to biomedical data.
 The general idea is to predict or discover outcomes from measured predictors.
 Can we discover new types of cancer from gene expression profiles?
-Or can we predict drug response from a series of genotypes?
-Here we give brief introductions to two major machine learning components: clustering and class prediction.
+Can we predict drug response from a series of genotypes?
+Here we give a very brief introductions to two major machine learning components: clustering and class prediction.
+There are many good resources to learn more about machine learning, for example [this book](http://web.stanford.edu/~hastie/local.ftp/Springer/OLD/ESLII_print4.pdf).

 ## Clustering